DataDog/IntegrationTemplate/README.md

   `cp -r Integration YourAppName`

 3. Create your logo files on a white background canvas, exported to the PNG format, in 3 different sizes: 200x128px, 128x128px and 120x60px.
-Add the logo images to the  `YourAppName/logos/` directory
+Add the logo images to the  `YourAppName/logos/` directory.
+The file names should be as follows for the different sizes:

+    - **200x128px:** saas_logos-bot.png
+    - **128x128px:** avatars-bot.png
+    - **120x60px:** saas_logos-small.png

 5. Edit `YourAppName/README.md` with your application's information

   Your README file should provide the following sections:

-  - **Overview** (required): Let others know what they can expect to do with your integration.
+  - **Overview**: Let others know what they can expect to do with your integration
-  - **Setup** (required): Provide information about how to install and configure your integration
+  - **Setup**: Provide information about how to install and configure your integration
   - **Metrics**: Include a list of the metrics if your integration provides any
   - **Events**: Include a list of events if your integration provides any
   - **Service Checks**: Include a list of service checks if your integration provides any